 Rob Pickels 12:01

-Yeah, I think that you’re entirely right, grant.
-And oftentimes people will look and say, but it’s been blue skies, sunny days.
-For me, I don’t understand why my foundation is crumbling, right.
+Yeah, I think that you’re entirely right, Grant.
+And oftentimes people will look and say, “but it’s been blue skies, sunny days for me, I don’t understand why my foundation is crumbling”, right?
 And then you go and you inspect, you dig a little bit deeper inside, and you realize there has been a pipe leaking in that wall for a year now.
 And it’s eroded away the foundation.
-I saw this all the time, when I was working with athletes, Boulder Center for Sports Medicine, people would show signs of overtraining.
+I saw this all the time, when I was working with athletes at Boulder Center for Sports Medicine, people would show signs of overtraining.
 And as an objective person outside of them, right, it’s a little bit easier to understand the situation.
-And it’s like, Man, this really sounds like overtraining to me.
+And it’s like, “Man, this really sounds like overtraining to me”.
 And people could not believe it.
-And they’re like, but look at the training I’m doing.
-There’s no way I’m overtraining.
-And then you begin talking to them.
-And they say, Yeah, but I lost my job.
-So I’ve been training.
-Yeah, or somebody in my family died.
-Yep, all of those things lead to the exact same stress hormone response in your body that heavy training will do.
-And we 100% see that this internal stress a life is another storm, or as you’re saying a pipe bursting inside?
+And they’re like, “but look at the training I’m doing, there’s no way I’m overtraining”.
+And then you begin talking to them and they say, “Yeah, but I lost my job so I’ve been training or… somebody in my family died”.

 Grant Holicky 13:04

 Yeah.
 And I think we have to recognize as masters athletes, that this is a place where yes, the professionals are affected by this.
 And I think we underestimate just how much they are affected by this.
-But for us, as a Master’s athlete, with a full time job with kids with family, this is a major piece of what has to be taken into consideration with our training.
+But for us, as a Master’s athlete, with a full time job, with kids, with family, this is a major piece of what has to be taken into consideration with our training.

 Trevor Connor 13:27